pete-otaqui/ecma-npm-modules/README.md

 See `packages/app-parcel`.

-Doesn't tree shake by default
+Doesn't tree shake by default, but does let you use Node style module resolution.

 ## Rollup App

 See `packages/app-rollup`.

-Does tree shake (assuming use of `@rollup/plugin-node-resolve`).
+Does tree shake, and assuming use of `@rollup/plugin-node-resolve` we can just reference the package name.

 ## Webpack App

 See `packages/app-webpack`.

-Does tree shaking (no loaders or any other config except `mode: "production"` used in `webpack.config.js`).
+Does tree shaking (no loaders or any other config except `mode: "production"` used in `webpack.config.js`) anfd lets us reference the package name.

 # Relevant Links